KonstantinosTourtsakis/eCommerce-Gifts4You/README.md

 # eCommerce-Gifts4You
-A repository to save website assets for the eCommerce assignment
+A repository to save website assets for the eCommerce assignment.
+In each branch we can find a progress repor.

 # Links 🔗